SketchBench/sketchbench-docker/README.md

-# sketchbench-docker
+# SketchBench Docker Image Collection

-Collection of helper Docker images for SketchBench
+This repository contains a collection of helper Docker images for SketchBench.